This fully biodegradable “leather” is welded together from waste

 The company is in the process of patenting the methods that it uses to make its leather, and can’t yet share the details of the technology.
 But the key innovation involves melding natural fibers together without synthetic glues.
 “We figured out ways to basically get 100% natural composites that are bonded together using clever, controlled chemistry,” Haverhals says.
 Materials like cork powder, a by-product of making corks for wine, can be blended with coconut fiber to create a strong leather with a light texture, for example.

-“Their unique approach utilizes their welding platform to mold and strengthen these waste inputs into a biodegradable, leather-like material,” says Katrin Ley, managing director of Fashion for Good, an Amsterdam-based organization that hosts an accelerator for sustainable fashion companies.
+“Their unique approach utilizes their welding platform to mold and strengthen these waste inputs into a biodegradable, leather-like material,” says Katrin Ley, managing director of Fashion for Good, an Amsterdam-based innovation platform that hosts an accelerator and provides other tools for sustainable fashion companies.
 “This offers the potential to produce plastic-free leather substitutes at scale.”

 That scalability is an advantage compared to other alternatives, Haverhals says.
 Making leather from mushrooms “still takes days, as opposed to minutes and seconds, like the processes we do,” and is limited to specific growing conditions.
 In a recent lawsuit, Bolt, a company making a mushroom-based leather, sued Ecovative, its supplier, arguing that it wasn’t meeting production deadlines.
 (Ecovative did not reply to a request for comment before this article was filed.)
 Processes that make “lab-grown” leather, like lab-grown meat, are also hard to scale up and require expensive R&D. “You don’t have to spend a billion dollars in biotech learning in order to use highly complex, highly useful fiber that is out in the world already,” he says.